nick-brown/ruby-interview-questions/README.md

 License
 ===============================================================================

 The text contents of this document are licensed in the manner specified in the accompanying LICENSE file in order to ensure that this work and all contributions remain open.
-Ruby Interview Questions logo is not covered under this LICENSE and may not be reproduced without the author's consent.